mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 ...
 ```

-This allow us to know how much time is invested in each call.
+This allows us to know how much time is invested in each call.
 Our `TimerLayer`
 implementation is pretty similar to this one, but sends this data to
 Prometheous instead of printing it.